 AI ethics may require organizations to establish policies that respect data privacy laws, account for bias in algorithms and explain to customers how their data is used before they sign up for a product.

 What Are AI Ethics?

-To ensure AI is being used in the most accurate, unbiased and moral manner, it is important for companies to put ethical AI into practice.
-That’s why companies like Microsoft and IBM have created comprehensive AI ethics guidelines — and smaller tech companies are creating standards around how to use AI responsibly, too.
+To ensure artificial intelligence is being used in the most accurate, unbiased and moral manner, it is important for companies to put ethical AI into practice.
+That’s why companies like Microsoft and IBM have created comprehensive AI ethics guidelines, and why even smaller tech companies are creating standards around how to use AI responsibly too.

 “The precision needs to be much higher in healthcare than in other situations where we’re just going about our lives, and you’re getting a recommendation on Google Maps for a restaurant you might like,” said Sachin Patel, CEO at Apixio, a healthcare AI platform.
 “Worst case, you’re like, ‘Oh, I actually don’t want to eat that today,’ and you’re fine.
 But in this case, we want to make sure that you’re able to very specifically make a recommendation and feel like you’re 90 percent plus on that precision metric.”

 Respecting the ethics of AI production has wide-ranging upsides for society, but companies also have much to gain from observing ethical AI practices.

 1. Increased Social Responsibility

 Creating an AI ethics framework compels companies to take a more thoughtful approach to AI, which can result in safer, more effective technologies that leave a positive impact on users.
 Ethical AI policies also provide a legal avenue for holding organizations accountable, making it easier to encourage businesses to be socially responsible with their use of AI.